Experiment

 Sunscreen test, science experiment for children

 Title: Sunscreen Test - Exploring Sun Protection Experiment Objective: To test and compare the effectiveness of different sunscreens in blocking harmful UV rays.
-Materials: Several brands of sunscreen with varying SPF levels (make sure they are appropriate for children's use) Small squares of white construction paper or cardboard Marker or pen Tape Stopwatch or timer Access to sunlight P
+Materials: Several brands of sunscreen with varying SPF levels (make sure they are appropriate for children's use) Small squares of white construction paper or cardboard Marker or pen Tape Stopwatch or timer Access to sunlight Proce

 Walking water, science experiment for children